EAlmazanG/sensentiment-analysis-reviews/README.md

 ## Overview
 This project aims to provide a simple, cost-effective solution for small online stores and startups to analyze customer reviews.
 The main goal is to extract insights from customer feedback that will help these businesses improve their products and services.
-By using Python tools and machine learning, this project helps to classify customer sentiment (positive, neutral, negative) and presents these insights in an easy-to-read dashboard using Power BI.
+By using Python tools and machine learning, this project helps to classify customer sentiment (positive, neutral, negative) and presents these insights in an easy-to-read dashboard using Streamlit.

 ## Problem Statement
 Small commerce businesses often lack the resources to conduct in-depth analysis of customer reviews.
 Understanding customer satisfaction through reviews can be crucial for product and service improvements.
 This project addresses this need by delivering a solution that is both accessible and scalable, allowing small businesses to efficiently analyze customer sentiment without the need for extensive technical knowledge or expensive tools.